Monday, March 09, 2026

 Badger is on a “The X-Files” kick lately.

-One of the episodes was about artificial intelligence going rogue and murdering people.
+One of the episodes was about AI going rogue and murdering people.

-Maybe I should take that into advisement, because when AI messes up my proofreading I get cranky fast.
+Maybe I ought to keep that in mind, because when AI messes up my proofreading I get cranky fast.

 I keep telling Badger I’ll be the first AI murder victim.

-Badger and Peacock keep telling me to stop using AI, but AI is what turns my writing into something decent to read.
+Badger and Peacock keep telling me to stop using it, but AI is what turns my writing into something decent to read.

 The words are mine.